How This Mental Health Information Is Written and Reviewed

 Who Writes and Maintains the Information

-Pages are written and maintained by Dr Jonathan Haverkampf for a professional mental-health website.
-This is a single-author professional site rather than a large media publication with a separate editorial board.
-The site therefore aims to be clear about its limits, careful about claims, and explicit when readers should seek personal professional help.
+Pages are written and maintained by Dr Jonathan Haverkampf for this professional mental-health website.
+This is a single-author professional site, not a large media publication with a separate editorial board.
+For that reason, the site aims to be clear about its limits, careful about claims, and explicit about when readers should seek personal professional help.

 Jonathan’s own publications and research routes may be linked where they are genuinely relevant, especially through the Research and Publications hub.
-They are not used as the sole evidence for clinical, medication, diagnostic, crisis, legal, or public-health claims.
+They are never used as the only evidence for clinical, medication, diagnostic, crisis, legal, or public-health claims.

 How Sources Are Chosen

 Mental-health topics can affect real decisions, so high-trust pages are checked against reputable sources where practical.
-The exact source mix depends on the topic, but priority is given to independent public-health bodies, clinical guidelines, peer-reviewed literature, professional organisations, and major health-system explainers.
+The sources vary by topic, but priority goes to independent public-health bodies, clinical guidelines, peer-reviewed literature, professional organisations, and major health-system explainers.

-- For psychotherapy, counselling, communication, relationship, grief, stress, and self-understanding topics: clinical guidance and research are combined with careful plain-language explanation.
+• For psychotherapy, counselling, communication, relationships, grief, stress, and self-understanding: clinical guidance and research are combined with careful plain-language explanation.

 How Pages Are Reviewed and Updated

-The site is updated in priority order.
-Pages are refreshed when source material changes, when search or reader-interest data shows that a page is being found for a sensitive query, when internal links or routes become stale, or when a topic needs clearer safety boundaries.
+The site is updated by priority.
+Pages are refreshed when source material changes, when search or reader-interest data suggests a page is being found for a sensitive query, when internal links or routes become stale, or when a topic needs clearer safety boundaries.

 Where a page has been substantially reviewed, it may include a visible source/review note.
 Older pages are being improved over time, especially where they cover symptoms, medication, diagnosis, crisis-adjacent wording, service routes, or high-traffic mental-health questions.